dominic-chang/Krang.jl/docs/src/time_regularization.md

 # Regularized time

-The Kerr spacetime admits a unique Killing vector field, $\xi^t$, that is timelike at $r=\infty$, and whose integral curves serve as a natural time coordinate for observers sitting far away from the blackhole.
+The Kerr spacetime admits a unique Killing vector field, $\xi^t$, that is timelike at $r=\infty$, and whose integral curves serve as a natural time coordinate for observers sitting far away from the black hole.
 This is the typical time coordinate used for the Kerr when expressed in Boyer-Lindquist form.

 It is then possible to calculate the total coordinate time elapsed time over the trajectory of any null geodesic $\gamma(r,\theta)$ as,